Anechoic chamber: Acoustic anechoic chambers

 The requirement for what was subsequently called an anechoic chamber originated to allow testing of loudspeakers that generated such intense sound levels that they could not be tested outdoors in inhabited areas.

 Anechoic chambers are commonly used in acoustics to conduct experiments in nominally "free field" conditions, free field meaning that there are no reflected signals.
 All sound energy will be traveling away from the source with almost none reflected back.
 Common anechoic chamber experiments include measuring the transfer function of a loudspeaker or the directivity of noise radiation from industrial machinery.
 In general, the interior of an anechoic chamber can be very quiet, with typical noise levels in the 10–20 dBA range.
 In 2005, the best anechoic chamber measured at −9.4 dBA.
 In 2015, an anechoic chamber on the campus of Microsoft broke the world record with a measurement of −20.6 dBA.
 The human ear can typically detect sounds above 0 dBA, so a human in such a chamber would perceive the surroundings as devoid of sound.
 Anecdotally, some people may not like such silence and can become disoriented.

 The mechanism by which anechoic chambers minimize the reflection of sound waves impinging onto their walls is as follows: In the included figure, an incident sound wave I is about to impinge onto a wall of an anechoic chamber.
 This wall is composed of a series of wedges W with height H. After the impingement, the incident wave I is reflected as a series of waves R which in turn "bounce up-and-down" in the gap of air A (bounded by dotted lines) between the wedges W. Such bouncing may produce (at least temporarily) a standing wave pattern in A. During this process, the acoustic energy of the waves R gets dissipated via the air's molecular viscosity, in particular near the corner C. In addition, with the use of foam materials to fabricate the wedges, another dissipation mechanism happens during the wave/wall interactions.
 As a result, the component of the reflected waves R along the direction of I that escapes the gaps A (and goes back to the source of sound), denoted R', is notably reduced.
 Even though this explanation is two-dimensional, it is representative and applicable to the actual three-dimensional wedge structures used in anechoic chambers.

+The absorptive wedges that line the room are typically sized so that their depth is approximately a quarter of the wavelength of the lowest frequency to be absorbed.
+This requirement sets the chamber's low-frequency cut-off, below which the lining no longer absorbs efficiently and the boundaries cease to behave anechoically; achieving a low cut-off therefore requires correspondingly deep wedges.